Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/methodology.md

 - Suspicious top-level domains (e.g., .ru, .xyz)

 ### 5. Data Cleaning
-- URLs shorter than 5 characters were removed.
+- Shorter URLs were removed.
 - Outliers in the `num_special_char` feature were winsorized by clipping values to a maximum of 30.
 - Missing values were checked and confirmed to be zero.

 ### 6. Train-Test Split
 The dataset was split into training and testing sets using a 70/30 ratio.
-The `random_state` was set to ensure reproducibility.
+Also Shuffle the Dataset The `random_state` was set to ensure reproducibility.

 ### 7. Model Training
 A Random Forest Classifier was initialized with the following parameters: